-Learn about Pastoral Care at Bancroft’s
+Learn about Pastoral Care at Bancroft’s by watching our video:

 Tributes to the teaching staff, overall friendliness, care and attention given to individuals pour in from everyone and are a delight to hear.Good Schools Guide

 Finally, when pupils need a neutral adult to speak to, we have three counsellors who between them operate every day of the week.
 Pupils can self-refer or approach their House Master/Mistress or tutor for an appointment.

 There is so much more to say about pastoral life at Bancroft’s, but the best way to see for yourself what we do here is to come to our next Open Day.
 We very much look forward to seeing you.

 Elizabeth Channer, Deputy Head (Pastoral) and Designated Safeguarding Lead